MicrosoftDocs/bot-docs/articles/bot-framework-publish-overview.md

 ##<a id="deploy"></a> Task 2: Deploy your bot to the cloud

 Before others can use your bot, you must deploy it to the cloud.
-For a detailed walk through of the deployment process, see [Deploy a bot to Microsoft Azure](bot-framework-publish-deploy.md).
+For a detailed walk through of the deployment process, see [Deploy a bot to the cloud](bot-framework-publish-deploy.md).

-> [!NOTE]
-> Although the [Deploy a bot to Microsoft Azure](bot-framework-publish-deploy.md) tutorial provides examples that use Azure, you can deploy your bot to any cloud service.

 ##<a id="configure"></a> Task 3: Configure your bot to run on one or more conversation channels